coreboot/coreboot/Documentation/acronyms.md

   the device.
 * DASH - [**Desktop and mobile Architecture for System Hardware**](Desktop_and_mobile_Architecture_for_System_Hardware)
 * DB - DaughterBoard
+* DbC - USB: Debug Capability on the USB host controller
 * DC - Electricity: Direct Current
 * DCP - Digital Content Protection
 * DCR - **Decode Control Register** This is a way of identifying the